dataesr/bso-publications/doc/bso.md

 ### 2.2.2 Lead sponsor impact

 [@goldacre_compliance_2018] gives evidence that the rate of results declaration is very impacted by the type of lead sponsor, commercial sponsors having a much higher declaration rate.
 We therefore propose to break down most of the analysis axis with the type of lead sponsor, being either academic or industrial.
-This categorization has been done manually based the lead sponsor name.
+This categorization has been done manually based on the lead sponsor name.

 ## 2.3 'Local' Open Science Monitors

-The University of Lorraine was the first institution to propose a local version of the French Monitor.
+The University of Lorraine was the first institution to provide a local version of the French Monitor : https://scienceouverte.univ-lorraine.fr/barometre-lorrain-de-la-science-ouverte/

 The code created on this occasion is freely accessible [@bracco:hal-03450104v1].

 This local version, published during spring 2020, was designed with reusability in mind.
 For this purpose, the code has been detailed step by step in Jupyter Notebooks and includes a readme file explaining all the required actions to obtain its own Barometer.